BlueByteSystemsInc/PDMShell/src/RENAME.md

 - `$version` - The current version of the file.
 - `$extension` - The file extension.

-Additionally, you can use PDM variable expressions such as `$(VariableName)` or `$(VariableName.ConfigurationName)` to include values from other variables.
+Additionally, you can use PDM variable expressions such as `$(VariableName.ConfigurationName)` to include values from other variables.
+For file variables, include the configuration suffix.
+Use `.@` for the file `@` tab, for example `$(Revision.@)`.
 Bracketed text is treated as literal text and is not evaluated.

 String functions are also supported after placeholders are evaluated.
 For example, `${replace($fileNameWithoutExtension, " ", "_")}` replaces spaces in the file name before the rename value is written.
 Use `${before($fileNameWithoutExtension, "-")}` to keep only the part of the name before a separator.